 SURINAME: DEATH PENALTY ABOLISHED

-March 3, 2015: The Parliament of Suriname abolished the death penalty, in the framework of the discussions regarding the adoption of the new Criminal Code.
+March 3, 2015: the National Assembly of Suriname abolished the death penalty, in the framework of the discussions regarding the adoption of the new Criminal Code.
+In a statement issued by the National Assembly, it noted that the new legislation places Suriname in line with international trend.

 On 18 December 2014, for the first time, Suriname voted in favour of the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.
 Previously it had always abstained on the Resolution.